fereshtehvosta/scMultiNet/README.md

 3. **Quadruple Extraction and Identification (Python):**
    - Quadruples were extracted and the most important quadruples were identified using machine learning models.
-   - Python code for this part of the analysis is available in the `python` folder in this repository.
+   - Python code for this part of the analysis is available in the `python notebook` folder in this repository.

 4. **Survival Analysis (R):**
    - Survival analysis related R code is available in the `survival` folder in this repository.